graded-cs-resources/IB-Computer-Science-Notes/README.md

 Notes for Graded's IB Computer Science classes, 2019-2020.

-Some of this content will be modified from the CPM Java Computer Science eBook, and is likely protected under their copyright.

 [The full official IB syllabus can be found here](unit0_resources/syllabus.md).
 In the notes, when a section connects to this syllabus, it will be represented with a superscript, like<sup>this</sup>

 These notes will be complemented by *assignments* that will be provided to you through Github via Google Classroom.
 Think of this page as a textbook, and the assignments as, well, assignments.